Tom Mix and his trusty steed Tony

-Tom Mix was Selig studio’s Western star- he always wore his trademark 10 gallon cowboy hat.
+Tom Mix was Selig studio’s Western star- he always wore his trademark 10-gallon cowboy hat.
 Fox Lane in SL 70 is named after Eponymous Fox Studios founder William Fox who came to the neighborhood later in 1917.
-Fox bought Selig studios which was struggling financially at that time.
+Fox bought Selig studios which were struggling financially at that time.

 Glendale Blvd is a major thoroughfare.
 It reminds me a lot of Olympic Blvd in Miracle Mile, although it is much shorter.
 Six lanes of traffic traveling both ways.
 SL 70 is very close of the entrance to the 2 freeway which takes you straight to Glendale, and the 5 FWY which will take you to Burbank.
 Downtown Los Angeles is a hop, skip, and a jump.
 Not to mention you live in Echo Park/Silverlake.

-SL70 may not be very walkable, however, it is absolutely bikable. you are just a short bike to Silverlake Resevior and dog park, although SL70 has a small dog park on site, and all the business and restaurants on Sunset Blvd.
+SL70 may not be very walkable, however, it is absolutely bikable. you are just a short bike to Silverlake Reservoir and dog park, although SL70 has a small dog park on site and all the business and restaurants on Sunset Blvd.

 SL 70 Sales brochure